 Restaurants Sukhumvit Soi 22

 “My” Soi where I used to stay for several years.
-Where there was a slum is now the largest hotel in Bangkok and Washington Square once a hangout of Vietnam veterans nightlife entertainment became a vacant (since 2013) lot pending the construction of a New Shopping Center.
-Soi 22 is nowadays where hotels, hostels, B&B and apartments, bars, massage parlors, and restaurants invaded the premises.
+Where there was a slum is now the largest hotel in Bangkok and Washington Square once a hangout of Vietnam veterans nightlife entertainment became a vacant (since 2013) lot pending the construction of a New Shopping Center (EmSphere Expected opening 2020).
+Soi 22 is nowadays were hotels, hostels, B&B and apartments, bars, massage parlors, and restaurants invaded the premises.

 Suk 11 Restaurant